 - Dash each of cinnamon and nutmeg

 Beat the egg, honey, and vanilla extract together at low speed until smooth.
-You can use any kind of large egg you have available, but organic eggs from free-range chickens are the most desirable for this teething biscuit recipe.
+You can use any large egg you have available, but organic eggs from free-range chickens are the most desirable for this teething biscuit recipe.

-Egg and Sugar Free Teething Biscuits
+Egg and Sugar-Free Teething Biscuits

 If you do not want to give your baby egg or honey before one year, here is a recipe without eggs

 - 1 cup of pure apple juice